GalRadia/GalRadia.github.io/Docs/Setup.md

    python app.py
    ```
 4. The server will start at `http://localhost:5000`.
+Or at the Vercel link. https://inventory-management-backend-one-blush.vercel.app/

-You can now use the backend API as described in [Backend Documentation](/Docs/Backend.md).
+You can now use the backend API as described in [Backend Documentation](Backend.md).

 ## Android App Setup
 1. Clone the repository: